Michael Massey Player Props: Royals vs. Cardinals

 Michael Massey At The Plate

-- Massey is hitting .231 with four doubles, three home runs and nine walks.
+- Massey has four doubles, four home runs and 10 walks while hitting .240.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.